tjek/tjek-swift-sdk/README.md

 &nbsp;
-## Page Flip
+## Catalog View
-> \#import "ETA_PageFlip.h"
+> \#import "ETA_CatalogView.h"

-`ETA_PageFlip` is a UIView that contains all the functionality you need to show an interactive catalog.
+`ETA_CatalogView` is a UIView that contains all the functionality you need to show an interactive catalog.

-First, simply add an instance of the `ETA_PageFlip` to a view.
+First, simply add an instance of the `ETA_CatalogView` to a view.
 This will by default use the `ETA.SDK` singleton, but there are other `-init…` methods that allow you to use a different ETA instance, and also a different `baseURL` (to which "proxy/{UUID}/" is appended when loading the catalog).

 Now, to show an interactive catalog, call `-loadCatalog:`, with the catalog's UUID.
 You can optionally pass in a starting page number or a dictionary of parameters.

 You can change the catalog that is shown by simply calling `-loadCatalog:` again, though this will have no effect if the catalog is in the process of being loaded.

-To close the catalog call `-closeCatalog`, or pass *nil* to `-loadCatalog:` - this will remove the catalog from the PageFlip view, and also inform the server that the catalog was closed.
+To close the catalog call `-closeCatalog`, or pass *nil* to `-loadCatalog:` - this will remove the catalog from the CatalogView, and also inform the server that the catalog was closed.

 There are several properties to keep track of what page you are looking at. `currentPage` is the page number of the first visible page (starting at 1). `pageCount` is the total number of pages in the catalog. `pageProgress` is a float representing how far through the catalog you are from 0 to 1.
 When multiple pages are visible, the progress is taken from the last visible page.
 All these properties are 0 if no catalog is loaded.

 Finally, the `-toggleCatalogThumbnails` will show an overlay of all the pages to allow the user to quickly pick the page they wish to go to.

-### PageFlip events
+### CatalogView events
-If you want to know what the user is doing within the PageFlip view, set your ViewController as the PageFlip's `delegate`, and implement as many of the (optional) `ETAPageFlipDelegate` methods as you need.
+If you want to know what the user is doing within the CatalogView, set your ViewController as the CatalogView's `delegate`, and implement as many of the (optional) `ETACatalogViewDelegate` methods as you need.

-A special delegate method is `-etaPageFlip:triggeredEventWithClass:type:dataDictionary:`.
+A special delegate method is `-etaCatalogView:triggeredEventWithClass:type:dataDictionary:`.
 This will be triggered for **all** catalog events _unless_ you implement the corresponding delegate method.
-For example, if you implement the `-etaPageFlip:catalogViewSingleTapEvent:` delegate method you will not receive the `…triggeredEventWithClass:…` delegate call for that event.
+For example, if you implement the `-etaCatalogView:catalogViewSingleTapEvent:` delegate method you will not receive the `…triggeredEventWithClass:…` delegate call for that event.